Helly Hansen Workwear & Work Clothing

 Aceworkgear offer the full range of Helly Hansen Workwear both online and at our Trade Centre in Glenrothes

-Helly Hansen Workwear is possibly the most famous wet weather workwear in the world.
+Helly Hansen Workwear and Work clothing is possibly the most famous wet weather workwear clothing brand in the world.
 The Helly Hansen Workwear brand began back in 1877 when Norwegian fisherman Helly Juell Hansen, while aged 35 having been at sea since the age of 14, decided that the traditional fisherman’s clothing simply wasn’t up to the job.

 The now captain and his wife Margarethe began work on the their first products.
 These early products came in the form of oil skin jackets, sou’westers and waterproof trousers.
 The garments were made of coarse linen which had been soaked in linseed oil and allowed to cure over a set period of time.
 This technique prove itself to be a great success and produced garments with outstanding waterproofing properties, unrivalled by anything else.
 With these garments outperforming all others, they had recorded sales of over 10,000 pieces within 5 years